Check Out Our List Of 13 Things To Do In Ramadan

 Give Sadaqah Jariyah

-8. Ask for Forgiveness
+8. Seek Forgiveness

 'Allahumma innaka ‘afuwwun tuhibbul-‘afwa, fa’fu ‘anni.'